Rome has excellent drinking water and there are many public water points. The water supply in Rome is still based on the works of the ancient Romans.

-Since the water in the monumental fountains is long open and exposed to all environmental influences, the water is rather comparable to swimming pool water.
+To save water, many monumental fountains today have circulation systems.
 The drinking from the monumental fountains is therefore usually harmless, but not recommended.
 It is forbidden to jump into the Roman wells or even to put your feet in it.

 Rome usually has potable water in excess and is very wasteful.
 Thousands of liters flow through the monumental wells and the 2,500 public bubblers in the city.